When you create a Teams meeting in Outlook for another user, you get the error:…

 You are migrating the mailboxes from Exchange 2010 to Exchange 2013 or Exchange 2016.
 You can face the issue that users with Outlook are not connecting to the Exchange Server.
 There should be an explanation for this issue and why this is happening in the first place.

 Table of contents

 Outlook not connecting to Exchange

 What is happening?
-The user mailbox migration completed.
+The user mailbox migration completes.
 The migration of the mailbox was from Exchange Server 2010 to Exchange Server 2013 or Exchange Server 2016.
 The user starts up Outlook to connect to Exchange Server.
 After restarting Outlook, the client remains disconnected.

 Why is it happening?

-After the mailbox move completed to Exchange Server 2013 or Exchange 2016.
-It continues to proxy the autodiscover request to Exchange Server 2010.
+After the mailbox move completed to Exchange Server 2013 or Exchange 2016, it continues to proxy the autodiscover request to Exchange Server 2010.
 Exchange Server 2010 responds with a 302 redirect back to Exchange Server 2013 or Exchange 2016.

 What is the fix for Outlook not connecting to Exchange?

 To resolve this issue, restart the MS Exchange Autodiscover Application Pool.

 Restart the Autodiscover Application Pool on the Exchange Server 2013 or Exchange Server 2016 servers.
 There will be no disruption when the MSExchangeAutodiscoverAppPool is restarting.
 Do this on all the Exchange 2013 or Exchange 2016 servers!